The afterFileEdit Cursor hook and Prisma

 }

-}Hooks are here in Cursor so let’s go over how to implement and test our own afterFileEdit hook that runs after a file is edited in our project directory.
+}Hooks are here in Cursor so let’s go over how to implement and test our own afterFileEdit hook that runs after a Prisma schema file is edited in our project directory.

 Even with frontier models as of Nov 2025, there’s no guarantee that any explicit guidelines in an AGENTS.md or .cursor/rules will be followed.
-Hooks can help close this gap when possible.
+Hooks can help close this gap when possible by programmatically enforcing those rules.

 An important note: afterFileEdit will not block the execution of the Agent and is more of a fire-and-forget execution; we can’t reach for this to run something like tsc --noEmit and expect the Agent to halt upon any TypeScript compile errors.